 The benefits of this automation can be compounded into major time savings.

 In fact, we found that video projects which utilize workflow see a 35% reduction in turnaround time, equating to an average of 26 days worth of time saved.

 - There’s direct-to-client/stakeholder review.
 With automated file sharing and workflow, video editors and project managers no longer need to waste time moving files between shared storage folders, FTP sites, or flash drives.
-Online proofing provides a central access point for video production to share their work, eliminating manual reformatting and exporting that often reduces video quality and causes inconsistencies in file access.
+Creative collaboration software provides a central access point for video production to share their work, eliminating manual reformatting and exporting that often reduces video quality and causes inconsistencies in file access.

 - Stakeholders don’t need specialized applications or be included on email chains to access the first cut.
 Video files flow right into an environment where all project stakeholders are notified of new content and can start viewing, working with, and adding markups and comments to the video with real-time playback.